 - 1. Double click on the page you want to open it in the main window - 2.
-Click on the folder for your show on the publicity office computer so that it overlaps on the screen and is accessible. - 3.
-Drag the report from the publicity office computer into the folder for your show in Front Page - 4.
+Click on the folder for your show on the computer so that it overlaps on the screen and is accessible. - 3.
+Drag the report from the computer folder to the SharePoint folder.
+You are copying the file. - 4.
 Now the report is available on the website - 5.
 Highlight the date in the calendar that corresponds to your report - 6.
 Right click on the mouse to bring up a menu - 7.
 Select HYPERLINK - 8.
 A window will open with all of the show folders.
 Double click on your show to open the folder - 9.
 Select the document you want to link and click OK - 10.
 The window will close.
 You should notice that the date you highlighted had now changed colors and is underlined.
 This tells you that the link is complete

-If you need to upload other items, such as a schedule or prop list, scroll down to the appropriate section of the page.
+If you need to upload other items, such as a schedule or breakdown, scroll down to the appropriate section of the page.
 If the title of the document is already there, highlight it and link the document just like you linked the report.
 If the title of the document is not there yet, type it in and then proceed with the linking.